MiguelSchionato/my_devops_journey/README.md

 I am actively pursuing a career as a **DevOps Engineer junior** or **System Administrator junior**.
 My goal is to contribute to teams that value automation, continuous delivery, and robust infrastructure management.
 I am keen on applying my growing skills in:

 - Linux System Administration: Deep understanding of Linux environments, troubleshooting, and optimization.
-- Automation & Scripting:  Developing proficiency in scripting languages (especially Python and bash) for automating tasks and building custom tools.
+- Automation & Scripting:  Developing proficiency in scripting languages (especially GO and bash) for automating tasks and building custom tools.
 - Containerization: Developing proficiency in containerization with Docker to create consistent and isolated application environments
 - Infrastructure as Code (IaC): Actively learning IaC principles with Ansible to provision and manage infrastructure declaratively.
 - Monitoring & Observability: Exploring monitoring stacks (e.g., Prometheus/Grafana) to ensure application and infrastructure health.